espocrm/documentation/docs/development/select-builder.md

 Available as of v6.2.0.

 The Select Builder builds select queries for the ORM.
-Applies search parameters (passed from frontend), access control restrictions, text filters, bool filters, primary filters.
-It's utilized as a layer over the ORM.
+It applies search parameters (passed from frontend), access control restrictions, text filters, bool filters, primary filters.
+It's utilized as a layer over the ORM, since the ORM does not know anything about access control, predefined filters.
+It does not know how to handle text filters.
+As well as it does not understand the format of search parameters passed from the frontend.

 See all available methods in the class `Espo\Core\Select\SelectBuilder`.